techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > [!NOTE]
 > New users added to a group can take up to eight hours for their first call to arrive.
 >
-> If there are more than 200 members in the group, only the first 200 members, in alphabetical order, will be added as agents to the Call queue.
+> If there are more than 200 members in the group, only the first 200 members, in alphabetical order, are added as agents to the Call queue.

 > [!IMPORTANT]
 > Known issue: Assigning private channels to Call queues
 >
-> When using a private channel calls will be distributed to all members of the team even if the private channel only has a subset of team members.
+> When using a private channel, calls are be distributed to all members of the team even if the private channel only has a subset of team members.
 >
 > You may experience this problem when trying to assign a private channel to a Call queue.
 This problem may occur even if the Call queue previously had a private channel assigned or if the private channel was previously assigned to a Call queue.
 >
-> If you already have private channels assigned to Call queue they will continue to work.
+> If you already have private channels assigned to Call queues, they will continue to work.
 This problem only affects new assignments.
 >
 > Support continues to work on identifying the root cause of this problem.